Avaray/stable-diffusion-simple-wildcards/README.md

 The initial prompt will look as follows:
 `photography of Polish woman BREAK wearing purple jacket BREAK in city street`

 **WARNING**: Nationalities does not work well with `Pony Diffusion` checkpoints.
-You need to use it with good checkpoints.
+You need to use it with good checkpoints focused on real people.

 # 📝 Contributing